 Certain completed investment properties are leased to third parties under operating leases, further summary details of which are included in note 15 to the financial statements.

-Investment property under construction included interest expense of HK\$29,904,000 (2019: HK\$62,156,000) that was incurred and capitalised during the year.
+Investment properties under construction included interest expense of HK\$10,670,000 (2020: HK\$29,904,000) that was incurred and capitalised during the year.